 With warm weather, sunny beaches and plenty of outdoor activities, Fort Lauderdale attracts thousands of visitors daily.
 Whether a local or tourist, however, large crowds and heavy traffic increase the risk of accidents.
 Nobody wants to plan for a car accident on his or her beach vacation, but it is an unfortunate reality for many people’s lives.
 One of the worst fears after a car accident is that insurance premiums will increase.
-If you are in an accident in Fort Lauderdale, contact the car accident lawyers at Law Offices of David I. Fuchs to discuss your situation with an experienced personal injury attorney.
+If you are in an accident in Fort Lauderdale, contact the car accident lawyers at David I. Fuchs, Injury & Accident Lawyer, P.A. to discuss your situation with an experienced personal injury attorney.

 Florida is a no-fault insurance state.
 This means, after an accident, nobody receives blame for causing the incident (in the eyes of the insurance companies and the law).
 It is for this reason that Florida residents must have Personal Injury Protection insurance, as the insurance companies must provide coverage for damages.

 While fault is a non-issue for paying damages, it does have implications in other aspects of insurance and claims following an auto accident.
 Litigants pursuing a personal injury claim in Florida, for example, will need to establish fault in order to receive damages.
 Fault in the context of injury cases refers mostly to the concept of negligence – where one motorist willfully failed to follow safe driving laws, or knowingly endangered another driver.